tradingfinder forex trade management expert

 Executing a Sell Trade (SELL)

-1. Identify the Order Block: Locate an order block in a zone with a high probability of price decline;
+To execute a sell trade using the SCOB strategy, first identify an order block in an area with a high probability of price decline.

 Example of a Sell trade using the SCOB strategy